Derby Cycle

-Derby Cycle AG, based in Cloppenburg, Germany, is one of the three largest manufacturers of bicycles in Europe.
+Derby Cycle GmbH, based in Cloppenburg, Germany, was a manufacturer of bicycles in Europe.
 During the 2010/11 fiscal year Derby employed 756 people.
 Derby Cycle has a 14% market share in Germany.
-The Derby Cycle AG is listed in the Prime Standard of the regulated market of the Frankfurt Stock Exchange.
+Formely the Derby Cycle AG is listed in the Prime Standard of the regulated market of the Frankfurt Stock Exchange.
+It was acquired by Pon Holdings in 2011.